Perfect Diet - Perfect Nutrition

 Carbohydrates Cause Osteoporosis

-The scientific study of adrenal hormones proves carbohydrates cause bone loss and osteoporosis by increasing insulin which causes an increase in cortisol and adrenalin.
+The scientific study of adrenal hormones proves carbohydrates cause bone loss and osteoporosis by increasing insulin, which causes an increase in cortisol and adrenalin.
 Excess cortisol causes the demineralization of bones.
-Eating grains, sugar, honey, fruit, fructose and starches can and does cause osteoporosis.
+Eating grains, sugar, honey, fruit, fructose, and starches can and does cause osteoporosis.

 The Instant Osteoporosis Cycle

 The author has coined the synonym "Instant Osteoporosis Cycle" (IOC) to describe the sudden onset and escalation of osteoporosis.
 This occurs in the cycle between hypoglycemia (low blood sugar) and diabetes (high blood sugar).
-Hypoglycemia is caused by insulin resistance of the cells during which time the pancreas produces a high level of insulin to force glucose into the cells.
+Hypoglycemia is caused by insulin resistance of the cells, during which time the pancreas produces a high level of insulin to force glucose into the cells.
 The insulin stays at an abnormally high level which triggers the adrenal gland to secrete cortisol and adrenalin in an attempt to force the insulin level down.
 Cortisol and adrenalin are very strong catabolic hormones, meaning they are involved in breaking down body tissue.
-This catabolic action on the bones causes bone loss, osteoporosis and degenerative disk disease in as little as one year.
+This catabolic action on the bones causes bone loss, osteoporosis, and degenerative disc disease in as little as one year.
 Once diabetes becomes full blown, the pancreas stops producing insulin and the cycle stops, but insulin injections can cause the same effect.
-Very obese females receive some degree of protection because body fat produces estrogen which is one of the anabolic hormones that stimulates the building up of the body.
+Very obese females receive some degree of protection because body fat produces estrogen, which is one of the anabolic hormones that stimulates the building up of the body.
 This is the reason hormone replacement therapy is claimed to protect the bones.
 However, the estrogen effect is marginal at best and not the suggested method of preventing osteoporosis.
 Eating protein and fat while avoiding carbohydrates induces the production of the hormone glucagon which is the best way to protect bones.
-Eating carbohydrates like sugar, honey, grains, starches and fruit cause osteoporosis.
+Eating carbohydrates like sugar, honey, grains, starches, and fruit cause osteoporosis.

 Absolute Scientific Proof Carbohydrates Are Pathogenic.

-A high ratio of carbohydrates to protein in the diet increases the blood insulin level leading to hypoglycemia (low blood glucose).
+A high ratio of carbohydrates to protein in the diet increases the blood insulin level, leading to hypoglycemia (low blood glucose).
 The body attempts to correct the blood glucose level by stimulating the adrenal gland to secrete additional cortisol and adrenalin.
 This shows that a high-carbohydrate diet leads to harmful levels of cortisol.

 Excess cortisol:

-Bone is a living body component with blood vessels, nerves and the periodic replacement of cells.
-The bone matrix consists of 25% water, 25% protein fibers and 50% mineral salts.
+Bone is a living body component with blood vessels, nerves, and the periodic replacement of cells.
+The bone matrix consists of 25% water, 25% protein fibers, and 50% mineral salts.
 Protein high tensile strength collagen fibers are the component in bone formation that gives the bone structural strength.
-This is analogous to reinforcing steel, informally called rebar, in steel reinforced concrete structures.
-The mineral deposits in bone consist of crystallized mineral salts in the form of tricalcium phosphate with some calcium carbonate and smaller amounts of magnesium hydroxide, fluoride and sulfate.
+This is analogous to reinforcing steel, informally called rebar, in steel-reinforced concrete structures.
+The mineral deposits in bone consist of crystallized mineral salts in the form of tricalcium phosphate with some calcium carbonate and smaller amounts of magnesium hydroxide, fluoride, and sulfate.
 This mineral formation provides the compressive strength in the bone similar to the concrete in reinforced concrete structures.

 A bending load applied to the bone places one side of the bone in compression and the other side in tension.
 The compressive strength of the mineral deposit is normally sufficient to resist a compression failure.
 However, mineral deposits are very weak in tension.
 The protein fibers are placed in tension and give bones their high strength and resistance to fracture.
 Failure of the bone occurs when the tensile strength of the protein fiber is exceeded.
-This is the normal fracture method when someone breaks an arm, leg or hip joint.
+This is the normal fracture method when someone breaks an arm, leg, or hip joint.
 A crushing compression failure can occur locally when the bone is subjected to impact from a foreign object.
-A loss of strength in the protein lattice is the normal cause of hip fractures contrary to the standard medical propaganda that hip fractures are caused by calcium loss.
+A loss of strength in the protein lattice is the normal cause of hip fractures, contrary to the standard medical propaganda that hip fractures are caused by calcium loss.
 These hip fractures are not generally caused by the compression failure of the mineral deposit but are a tension failure of the protein lattice.
 The head of the femur (upper leg bone) is offset at an angle as it aligns with the hipbone socket.
-This offset and the weight of a person who is standing places a bending moment in the small diameter neck section just below the head.
+This offset and the weight of a person who is standing places a bending moment in the small-diameter neck section just below the head.
 The bending moment (an engineering term for the way forces are applied) creates both tension and compression stresses, whereas the straight section of the femur generally has only compression stress from the vertical load.
 The tension stress causes a failure whereby the head is broken from the femur, and the common hip fracture is the result.
 Compression fractures do occur but are more common in the spine.

 Dietary Protein and Intestinal Calcium Absorption.